 Figure 5.8.
 All instances of fan* collocating with flame in non-metaphoric dataset

 Disregarding fancied the majority of instances show a preference for the verb to precede flame (13 out of 15 instances).
 There are six instances of fan* the flame and four instances of fanned into flame. fan* the flame of + abstract noun occurs in four out of the six instances of fan* the flame.
 There is also one instance of the flame of + abstract noun was fanned by.
-There is a pragmatic association involved with the majority of instances: not only does fan* the flame imply an exacerbation or a stirring up of emotion in most cases, but the pragmatic association is always negative.
-Even in the case of love or other positively associated abstract nouns, the larger co-text always implies a negative pragmatic association:
+There is a semantic prosody involved with the majority of instances: not only does fan* the flame imply an exacerbation or a stirring up of emotion in most cases, but the association is always negative.
+Even in the case of love or other positively associated abstract nouns, the larger co-text always implies a negative prosody:

 (5.8) “the vain fears and fond jealousies, the winds which fan the flame of love, when judiciously or artfully tempered, are both incompatible with the tender confidence and sincere respect of friendship”.

 There is no way to eliminate other fan* verbs whilst retaining both the collocates fan and fanned.
-Thus it can be said that when fan* collocates with flame, there is evidence of a semantic, colligational and pragmatic association, all associated with a metaphoric sense.
+Thus it can be said that when fan* collocates with flame, there is evidence of a semantic, colligational and semantic prosody, all associated with a metaphoric sense.
 Other verbs associated with the same colligation (verb + the flame) are shown in Figure 5.9:

 [INSERT FIGURE 5.9 HERE]